-The NuGelTM consumable product line offers a bead-based platform to either deplete high abundance proteins through a selective binding strategy, or through a selective voidance strategy, references for which can found on the Biotech Support Group website1.
+The NuGelTM consumable product line offers a bead-based platform to either deplete high abundance proteins through a selective binding strategy, or through a selective voidance strategy.
 In the latter strategy, the high abundance proteins selectively flow through the beads, capturing and enriching the low abundance proteome on the bead.
-Four such products feature this strategy and are described throughout this poster report.
+The products featuring this strategy are described throughout this poster report.
 All feature simple bind/wash microfuge protocols requiring no specialized instruments or HPLC.
-By binding the low abundance proteome to the surface, efficient new workflows for digestion, assay and analysis are presented.
+By binding the low abundance proteome to the beads, efficient new workflows for digestion, assay and analysis are presented.